Xiii11/p8105_hw5_xp2213/p8105_Homework5.md

 <img src="p8105_Homework5_files/figure-gfm/unnamed-chunk-5-1.png" width="90%" />

-There is a clear association between effect size and power.
-When the true value of μ is small, the test has low power, meaning there is a smaller chance of rejecting the null hypothesis.
-However, as μ increases, representing a larger effect size, the power of the test also increases.
-Specifically, according to the the “Effect Size and Power” plot, from μ = 1 to μ = 3, the power rises sharply.
-Beyond μ = 4, the power approaches 1, indicating that the test is highly effective at detecting a false null hypothesis at these larger effect sizes.
+No. The sample average of μ̂ across tests for which the null is rejected is not approximately equal to the true value of μ, especially for smaller values of μ.
+This is because the sample average in rejected cases is susceptible to selection bias.
+Only tests with extreme sample means are likely to reject the null hypothesis, resulting in that the sample means are disproportionately higher or lower than the real mean.

-The sample average of 𝜇̂ across tests for which the null is rejected is not exactly equal to the true value ofμu.
+As μ grows, the genuine effect size becomes significant enough to reject the null hypothesis.
+This reduces the influence of extreme values and aligns sample averages more closely with the true mean.

 # Problem 3.
 Homicide Rates Across U.S. Cities